-If the egress PE supports packet sequencing capability, when a FR-MPLS packet is received the sequence number is processed as follows:
+When a FR-MPLS packet is received the sequence number is processed as follows:

-- If the sequence number of the packet is 0, then the packet passes the sequence number check.

-Note: a sequence number equal to 0 means that the sender does not support the use of sequence number.

-- Otherwise if the packet sequence number >= the expected sequence number and the packet sequence number the expected sequence number < 32768, then the packet is in order. - Otherwise if the packet sequence number < the expected sequence number and the expected sequence number the packet sequence number >= 32768, then the packet is in order. - Otherwise the packet is out of order.
+- If the sequence number of the packet is 0, then the packet passes the sequence number check. - Note: A sequence number equal to 0 means that sequence numbers are not used.
+Through management or signalling, the two PEs determine whether sequence numbers are used or not. - Otherwise if the packet sequence number >= the expected sequence number and the packet sequence number the expected sequence number < 32768, then the packet is in order. - Otherwise if the packet sequence number < the expected sequence number and the expected sequence number the packet sequence number >= 32768, then the packet is in order.

+- Otherwise the packet is out of order.